51Degrees/documentation/src/devicedetection/features/useragentclienthints.md

 ### Calling from Pipeline API

-If you are calling the cloud from a Pipeline API then you simply need to ensure that the appropriate response headers are set and that the UACH headers are then included in the request to cloud.
+If you are calling the cloud from a Pipeline API then you need to ensure that the appropriate response headers are set and that the UACH headers are then included in the request to cloud.

-TODO: Will users need to get a new resource key in order to have access to the SetHeader* properties?

-The Pipeline API will handle this for you for the most part.
+The Pipeline API can handle this for you for the most part.
 There are [examples](@ref Examples_DeviceDetection_UserAgentClientHints_Examples) available to show what changes you need to make for your language.
+As this functionality requires new properties, you will need to create a new resource key that includes these: SetHeaderHardwareAccept-CH, SetHeaderPlatformAccept-CH and SetHeaderBrowserAccept-CH.

+Alternatively, you can modify your site to set the necessary response headers yourself.
+The UACH values will automatically be sent to cloud in order to perform detection.

 ### Calling from (non-Pipeline API) server-side code.

 As above, in order to use UACH, you'll just need to ensure that the appropriate response headers are set and that the UACH headers are then included in the request to cloud.

-TODO: Will users need to get a new resource key in order to have access to the SetHeader* properties?

 Exactly what this looks like will vary by language, but there are 2 essential steps.